Scientific-Computing-Lab/SimulAI/LIRE_Model/README.md

 We use LIRE to conduct image similarity queries for experiment/simulation images over the RayleAI Database.
 We compared this tool with InfoGAN, a deep learning tool for image similarity.

+# Running LIRE:

+-- run the main function in "CBIR.java" (for example, with IntelliJ IDEA) in order to run LIRE image similarity.

 # Files and Directories:

 1) CBIR.java - this java code is responsible for indexing the entire database into a feature space and conduct the image similarity queries.
 The results are wrriten into a json file.